Business Competencies Courses

 Additional Cost & Price Analysis

-The 1-day program focuses on financial decision making in engineering.
-Participants will learn how to make choices among a multitude of potentially rewarding projects, considering risks, return, and customer satisfaction.
+The 1-day program focuses on financial decision-making in engineering.
+Participants will learn how to choose among a multitude of potentially rewarding projects, considering risks, returns, and customer satisfaction.

 As a result of taking this course, participants will gain an understanding of:

-• To set forth the reasons to accomplish effective cost and price analysis.
+• To set forth the reasons for accomplishing effective cost and price analysis.

 • To train participants in recognizing, evaluating, and negotiating elements of suppliers’ costs and prices.